NagaRamya1531-tech/Image_Classification/README.md

 # Image_Classification
 # CIFAR-10 Image Classification Using CNN in PyTorch

-This repository contains a Convolutional Neural Network (CNN) implementation for classifying images from the CIFAR-10 dataset.
+This repository contains a  ResNet (Residual Network) implementation for classifying images from the CIFAR-10 dataset.
 CIFAR-10 is a well-known benchmark dataset in the field of machine learning, consisting of 60,000 32x32 color images across 10 classes.
 Each class represents common objects encountered in everyday life, covering a diverse range of visual concepts.

 ## Dataset